 Franke Sustainability Fellowships

-The Franke Sustainability Fellowship Program supports students who are studying and/or practicing sustainability projects in either domestic or international settings.
+The Franke Sustainability Fellowship Program supports undergraduate students who are studying and/or practicing sustainability projects in either domestic or international settings.
 These fellows are a prestigious cohort of our top students who will participate in off-campus exchange or education programs or complete a field project or research.

 Off-Campus Exchange or Education Program